Reconciliation Memorial (Cotonou, Republic of Benin)

 Description

 The bronze torsos of two abstracted figures, engaged in a tight embrace, emerge from a rectangular bronze base.
-Unlike its Liverpudlian counterpart, this work includes the addition of bronze low-relief designs, reflecting images related to the slave trade, including cotton plants, chains, and industrial factories.
+Unlike its Liverpudlian counterpart, this work includes the addition of bronze low-relief designs, reflecting images related to the transatlantic slave trade, including cotton plants, chains, and industrial factories.

 Creator